gbosetti/cati/README.md

 ### Import tweets into Elasticsearch

-Edit the logstash_tweets_importer.conf file with the path to the json file containing the tweets in your device.
+Edit the logstash_tweets_importer.conf file with A) the path to the json file containing the tweets in your device, and B) the name of the index you want to create (E.g. lyon2017).
 Then, run the following command:

     logstash -f logstash_tweets_importer.conf

+### Generate the image clusters

+Generate the duplicate-image clusters by using the DuplicateFinder.exe application.
+Make sure that the images to be analized are in a folder placed at:

+    mabed/browser/static/images

+E.g. mabed/browser/static/images/lyon2017-images

+Once you analyzed and generated the clusters, export the json file and keep track of such filename.
+Let's say we name it and save it as: mabed/browser/static/images/image-clusters-lyon2017.json

 ### Set the source in the config.json file

-Edit config.json to add a new element to elastic_search_sources Generate the duplicate files using DuplicateFinder.exe
+Before running the application, it is important to properly configure the available list of indexes you want to use from the application.
+To do so, you can edit the config.json file at the root of the project's folder.
+To add a new index, please add a new entry into the elastic_search_sources:

 ```
 {